rpokrovskij/ControlledSerializationJsonConverter/README.md

                      {typeof(CultureInfo), (o) => ((CultureInfo)o).ToString()}
                 });

-                var jss = new JavaScriptSerializer(); // is no thread safe and should be reinstantioned jss.RegisterConverters(new[] { converter });
+                var jss = new JavaScriptSerializer(); // is no thread safe and should be recreated jss.RegisterConverters(new[] { converter });
                 var json = jss.Serialize(value);